Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Tami on our veranda in Cabo San Lucas.

 While we were sitting on our patio, we were treated to an ever-changing view as our cruise ship ever so gently changed direction as it pivoted about the anchor.
 By morning, we couldn’t see the Reserva de Lobos Marinos, but instead had a view only of the city.
-Before we departed the swing reversed and we couldn’t see the city.
+Before we departed, the swing reversed, and we couldn’t see the city.

 Scott watching the ship swing on the anchor at Cabo San Lucas.